Downtown Orlando Outreach Center - SALT Outreach

 Where should I park?

-Once you enter the campus, you may park at any available parking spot.
 Since parking on-site is limited, we encourage carpooling if you are attending with a group.
-If you are volunteering with a group and need further assistance with parking, please reach out to: volunteer@saltoutreach.org
+If you need further assistance with parking as a group, please reach out to: volunteer@saltoutreach.org

 Where should I go to sign in after I park?